 In addition to heart disease, insulin resistance also increases following menopause which, in turn, can lead to an increased risk of heart disease itself.
 Insulin resistance can lead to type II diabetes, the link between insulin resistance and heart disease is due to high levels of LDL and low levels of HDL.

 - Families with a history of heart disease

 - High levels of cholesterol before your operation

 If you do not wish to take Hormone Replacement Therapy there is much that you can do to help yourself.
 You will need to take regular exercise and also reduce the number of fats that are present in your diet.
 An increase in the amount of fruit and vegetables will also be of benefit.
-Try taking vitamins A, C and E as these are the anti-oxident vitamins which can help to strengthen your immune system.
+Try taking vitamins A, C and E as these are the anti-oxidant vitamins that can help to strengthen your immune system.
 For further information check out the Alternatives to Hormone Replacement Therapy section of the site.

-If you would like to use other resources on the web, the American Heart Association provides information on prevention of heart disease, together with other useful links.
+If you would like to use other resources on the web, the American Heart Association provides information on the prevention of heart disease, together with other useful links.